Energy Financial Assistance

 Windsor-Essex, Waterloo Region, Cambridge, Hamilton, Halton Region, Peel and Simcoe Region- The Home Inspectors Group, call 1-866-907-9206 or email email@example.com

 Ottawa Region – EnviroCentre call 1-877-580-2582 or email firstname.lastname@example.org Durham, Peterborough and York Regions- Windfall Centre call 1-866-280-4431or email email@example.com

 Discretionary benefit to cover energy conservation measures

-This is a $50 one-time benefit to pay for pre-approved, low-cost energy conservation measures, such as caulking, sealing or weather stripping around doors and windows, insulating hot water pipes and hot water tanks, and installing flow restrictors in showerhead pipes.
-It is available to OW and ODSP recipients, who can contact their caseworkers for more information.
+Limited funding is available for pre-approved, low-cost energy conservation measures, such as caulking, sealing or weather stripping around doors and windows, insulating hot water pipes and hot water tanks, and installing flow restrictors in showerhead pipes.
+The benefits are provided on a discretionary basis to OW and ODSP recipients, who can contact their caseworkers for more information.

 Note: This summary is not an exhaustive list.
 It represents LIEN’s best efforts to identify available programs to assist low-income consumers and will be updated regularly.